Kiyo5hi/blog/content/posts/theory-of-computation.md

 5. $R=(R_1\circ R_2)$, where $R_1$, $R_2$ are themselves regular expressions
 6. $R=(R^*_1)$, where $R_1$ is a regular expression

-##### Notation

-As mentioned above, a regular expression is a string of symbols that follow particular rules.
+**Notation:** As mentioned above, a regular expression is a string of symbols that follow particular rules.
 Moreover, the **alphabet** of allowable symbols you can use for a regular expression is:

 $$
 \{(,),\cup,\circ,*,\epsilon,\emptyset\}\cup \Sigma